-At JNU, student ‘flame flickers’ against India’s Modi before national vote
+At JNU, student ‘flame flickers’ against India’s Modi before election

 While COVID-19 lockdowns prevented the polls in 2020 and 2021, the subsequent years saw a reluctance by the JNU administration “because it wanted elections to stop forever”, outgoing JNUSU President Aishe Ghosh told Al Jazeera.

-“The hiatus in conducting the election was a major challenge as the Election Commission consisted of many new members.
+“The hiatus in conducting the election was a major challenge as the Election Committee consisted of many new members.
 But I told the varsity administration that if I begin the process once, I will finish it,” said Chief Election Commissioner Shailendra Kumar, a doctoral student in South Asian studies.

 “We have done so successfully and sensitively,” he said, adding that a Braille system for visually challenged voters was introduced for the first time.